 Go with paper plates for the first few weeks home.
 And don’t feel bad about it!
 Anytime you don’t need to dirty a dish, don’t!

 Mesh underwear is a necessity for sure!
 They are airy and comfy, yet they keep everything in place for your postpartum pain relief and bleeding.
 After giving birth, you don’t want anything too restricting, and a lot of normal underwear ends up being way making the perineum soreness feel worse.
 Until some initial swelling and pain went down, I would stick with the mesh underwear for maximum comfort.

 23. Don’t ignore your emotions or write them off

 While postpartum blues are completely normal, don’t ignore any emotion you are feeling.
 Acknowledge them, don’t ever ignore them.
 Being completely honest with how you feel and talking about it makes it easier to determine if it is normal baby blues or something more.

-If any emotional feeling feels like it is getting too much, be sure to talk to your doctor immediately.
+If any emotional feeling feels like it is getting too much, don’t be afraid to ask your doctor for help.
 If you feel any of the following feelings or symptoms, it may be an indicator that it is becoming more than the normal baby blues.
+It could actually be postpartum depression.
 Look out for any of these indicators: